Understanding Workflows in FuzzForge

 Data Flow and Storage

-• Processing: Tools are initialized and run (often in parallel); outputs are collected and normalized.
+- Processing: Worker downloads target from MinIO to local cache; tools are initialized and run (often in parallel); outputs are collected and normalized.

-• Output: Results are stored in persistent volumes and indexed for fast retrieval; metadata is saved in the database; intermediate results may be cached for performance.
+- Output: Results are stored in MinIO and indexed for fast retrieval; metadata is saved in PostgreSQL; targets cached locally for repeated workflows; lifecycle policies clean up after 7 days.

 Error Handling and Recovery

-• Workflow-Level: Container failures, volume issues, and network problems are detected and reported.
+- Workflow-Level: Worker failures, storage issues, and network problems are detected and reported by Temporal.

-• Recovery: Automatic retries for transient errors; partial results are returned when possible; workflows degrade gracefully if some tools are unavailable.
+- Recovery: Automatic retries for transient errors via Temporal; partial results are returned when possible; workflows degrade gracefully if some tools are unavailable; MinIO ensures targets remain accessible.

 Performance and Optimization